ipyai

 ipyai exposes the same custom tools across all backends:

-It also enables these built-in Claude Code tools:
+When using the Claude CLI backend, it also enables these built-in Claude Code tools:

 The ipyai CLI loads safepyrun before ipyai, so pyrun is available by default in normal terminal use. bash, start_bgterm, write_stdin, close_bgterm, lnhashview_file, and exhash_file are seeded into the user namespace by ipyai.